simp/simp-doc/docs/user_guide/HOWTO/Enable_STIG_Mode.rst

 HOWTO Enable STIG Mode on a SIMP System
 =======================================

-Enabling :term:`STIG` mode in SIMP involves using the :ref:`SIMP Compliance Engine` to apply the STIG-specific :term:`SIMP compliance profile`.
+Enabling :term:`STIG` mode in SIMP involves using :ref:`SIMP Compliance Engine` to apply the STIG-specific :term:`SIMP compliance profile`.

 Like everything in :term:`Puppet`, STIG-mode only applies to those nodes that